 Carvoeiro

-The picture-perfect village named Carvoeiro lies 10 minutes away from Ferragudo.
-Carvoeiro’s small beach and its traditional houses are tucked away between two towering cliffs.
+The picture-perfect village of Carvoeiro lies 10 minutes away from Ferragudo.
+Its small beach and traditional houses are tucked away between two towering cliffs.

-Different from Ferragudo, Carvoeiro is very lively, with a lot of good restaurants and shops.
-Tip: Get a fantastic lunch at Organic.
+Unlike the more small-town vibe of Ferragudo, Carvoeiro is very lively, with many good restaurants and shops.

 4. Benagil Caves

 The otherworldly Benagil Cave is one of the unique places in the Algarve.
-The cave is created by natural erosion, with a worn circle in the ceiling providing a unique light incidence.
+It was formed by natural erosion, and a worn circle in the ceiling creates a unique light show on the water below.

-Visiting the cave is only advisable by SUP to rent at the beach or join a boat tour.
+Visiting the cave is only advisable by water, such as a SUP, which can be rented at the beach or a boat tour (this was one of our favorite experiences on the trip!).
 Although it’s a very short distance from Benagil Beach, swimming is inadvisable due to quickly changing tides.

 Estrada da Praia

 Follow the scenic loop named Estrada da Praia.
-The dirt road takes you along 10 different viewpoints indicated by letters ranging from A to J. The road is only accessible by regular cars and not allowed to access with a motorhome.
+The dirt road takes you along 10 different viewpoints indicated by letters ranging from A to J. The road is only accessible by regular cars and is not allowed to be accessed with a motorhome.
 We’ve added the exact loop to our Google Maps Locations.

 Praia do Amado